GeorgeCiesinski/todo-list/README.md

 # todo-list

-A simple todo web app.
+A todo web app with local storage.

 ## Features